 Goat Stew with Morninga Fruit Pods and Soumbala

 The moringa tree is drought-resistant and can grow 15 feet in a single year in the right environment.
 It grows especially well in hot, dry subtropical areas and can be utilized to reduce malnutrition in local populations.
-If you haven’t experimented with soumbala and moringa it might be a good time to start, especially with some grass-fed goat or lamb from Shepherd’s Song.
+If you haven’t experimented with soumbala and moringa it might be a good time to start, especially with some grass-fed goat meat stew or lamb from Shepherd’s Song.

 This recipe is by chef Benedicto Marinas.
 Benedicto is a chef from the Philippines and worked professionally in Manila, Atlanta, New Orleans, France, Australia, West Africa and currently in New York.
 He will go to great lengths to find the perfect meal, stopping along the way to help those who struggle with food insecurity and malnutrition.
 He has just completed a book on utilizing moringa to improve diets in Mali, West Africa.

 - Peel the garlic and onion.
 Do not cut the tomatoes.

 - Using a mortar and pestle pound the black pepper into the tiniest form.
 Option use pepper as whole.